-We must be prepared for so many things because in a split second your life can change.
+We must be prepared for so many things because, in a split second, your life can change.
 It may be a job loss, a car accident, a serious illness, or an unexpected accident when you are at home.
 We have all had someone affected by some of these situations and it’s heartbreaking.
 You may think you have a handle on everything and BAM, your life can change instantly.
-This is why we must all share with our adult or married kids certain things that are critical if you find yourself in a life or death predicament.
+This is why we must all share with our adult or married kids certain things that are critical if we find ourselves in a life-or-death predicament.

 I know I can hear some of you say, there is no way I’m sharing with my family certain things about my bank accounts, my retirement accounts, blah blah blah.
 I get it, I really do.
 But for me, my daughters know everything because I have worked at a bank and I do not want my accounts to be taken by the government from inactivity.

 I’m sure you know what I’m talking about when the newspaper or online notices post names in the state where you live looking for individuals that have money sitting in bank accounts that are dwindling from inactivity.
 Or property that is owned and considered by the state to be abandoned.
 I look every year but my name is never there.

 The reason I’m writing this post today is to make people aware of what happens to the family if YOU are hurt or incapacitated.
 If you are the breadwinner, does your family know where you bank?
 Do they know if you have a mortgage and where it is paid?
 Do you have loans or other obligations set up for automatic payments?
 Do you know where the utilities are paid?
 Is your health insurance paid monthly, quarterly, or yearly?

 What about the car or home insurance, is it paid?
 Do you know who the agents are, etc?
 If something happened where your family member is in a hospital with no way to communicate, could you make the payments that are scheduled and do so on time?
 If the family member died, do you know how to keep the home front going until insurance kicks in?